autowarefoundation/autoware/planning/obstacle_cruise_planner/obstacle_cruise_planner-design.md

 - Common
   - When the obstacle pose or velocity estimation has a delay, the ego sometimes will go close to the front vehicle keeping deceleration.
   - Current implementation only uses predicted objects message for static/dynamic obstacles and does not use pointcloud.
 Therefore, if object recognition is lost, the ego cannot deal with the lost obstacle.
+  - The current predicted paths for obstacle's lane change does not have enough precision for obstacle_cruise_planner.
+Therefore, we set `rough_detection_area` a small value.
 - PID-based planner
   - The algorithm strongly depends on the velocity smoothing package (`motion_velocity_smoother` by default) whether or not the ego realizes the designated target speed.
 If the velocity smoothing package is updated, please take care of the vehicle's behavior as much as possible.